Chapter Two

 Agencies should not treat estimates using weights that account for diminishing marginal utility as primary if they are less informative about the welfare effects of the regulation than traditionally-weighted estimates (sometimes, albeit inaccurately, referred to as “unweighted” estimates).
 [Y]ou should also present traditionally-weighted estimates when conducting an analysis using weights that account for diminishing marginal utility, and present the distribution of monetized net benefits for each analyzed group in undiscounted dollars.

-Scholarly reactions to the endorsement of distributional weights have been mixed though generally positive.
+Scholarly views were mixed though generally positive.
 Compare, e.g., Comment of Mary Sullivan, Visiting Scholar, GW Regulatory Studies Center (opposed) with Comment of Professor Matthew Adler, Duke Law School (in favor).
-A strong endorsement is Kyle McKenney, Updating Circular A-4: How Adding Income Weighting to Decades-Old Guidance Could Make Government Regulations More Rational and Equitable, NYU J. Leg.
-Pub.
-Pol.
-(November 2023).

 Page 195, 1st paragraph after the Klain memorandum.